 - Eligibility: The monitor must verify, at the outset, that the company is eligible for the moratorium. - ▶ Prospect of rescue: The monitor must verify that it is likely that the moratorium would result in the rescue of the company as a going concern.
-(This must be stated at the outset of the moratorium and as a condition to most1 extensions, and the monitor must terminate the moratorium if they consider the condition is no longer met.) - ▶ Monitor's consent required for certain transactions: including the following, to which the monitor may consent only if they consider doing so will support the rescue of the company as a going concern: - grant of new security; - payment of certain pre-moratorium debts (over £5,000 or 1% of the company's unsecured liabilities, whichever is greater); and - disposal of any asset outside the ordinary course of business. - ▶ Power to request information: The monitor has a broad power to request information from directors (which directors are required to provide). - ▶ Duty to report directors if monitor considers they have committed an offence (see "New sanctions"). - ▶ Officer of the court: The monitor is an officer of the court, which means they owe duties to the court and the administration of justice. - ▶ Power of termination: as noted on previous page.
+(This must be stated at the outset of the moratorium and as a condition to most1 extensions, and the monitor must terminate the moratorium if they consider the condition is no longer met.) - Duty to terminate: in certain circumstances, as noted on previous page. - ▶ Monitor's consent required for certain transactions: including the following, to which the monitor may consent only if they consider doing so will support the rescue of the company as a going concern: - grant of new security; - payment of certain pre-moratorium debts (over £5,000 or 1% of the company's unsecured liabilities, whichever is greater); and - disposal of any asset outside the ordinary course of business. - Power to request information: The monitor has a broad power to request information from directors (which directors are required to provide). - Duty to report directors if monitor considers they have committed an offence (see "New sanctions"). - ▶ Officer of the court: The monitor is an officer of the court, which means they owe duties to the court and the administration of justice.